US producer prices climbed 10% in February from a year ago

 Wholesale inflation in the United States shot up 10% last month from a year earlier — another sign that inflationary pressures remain intense at all levels of the economy.

-The Labor Department said Tuesday that is producer price index — which tracks inflation before it hits consumers — rose 0.8% from December.
+The Labor Department said Tuesday that its producer price index — which tracks inflation before it hits consumers — rose 0.8% from January.
 The increases were in line with economists' forecasts.

+Wholesale energy prices were up 33.8% over the past year and food prices 13.7%.

 The report did not include price changes after Feb.
 15, missing a spike in energy prices when Russia invaded Ukraine nine days later.